RTBHOUSE/mimuw-lab/project/README.md

 User tags (events) will arrive with the specified throughput, whereas queries (use cases 2 and 3) will be sent with the following frequency:

-* UserProfileQuery: one query for every 10 user tags (100 queries/s for the maximum throughput)
+* UserProfileQuery: one query for every 10 user tags (max 100 queries/s for the maximum throughput of input events)
-* AggregatesQuery: one query for every 1000 user tags (1 query/s for the maximum throughput)
+* AggregatesQuery: one query for every 1000 user tags (max 1 query/s for the maximum throughput of input events)

+**NOTE THAT**
+* When the maximum throughput of a subscription is set (1000 req/s) you will have to wait some time to get first queries:
+  * UserProfileQuery: ~10s
+    * Lower values of the throughput should not affect this waiting period.
+  * AggregatesQuery: ~3m = 2m + 1m delay
+    * **!!!** Lower values of the throughput will extend this waiting period proportionally, e.g.:
+      * for throughput = 100 req/s it will be ~21m = 10 * 2m + 1m delay,
+      * for throughput = 10 req/s it will be ~201m = 100 * 2m + 1m delay.

 At the beginning of the subscription some queries may return "empty" results (meaning there are no user tags matching criteria).
 "Empty" does not mean "with empty response body", but e.g. for UserProfileQuery with empty views and buys lists.

 The subscription can be paused, resumed (multiple times) and then finally closed (cannot be resumed after closing it).

+### Debug Mode

+Currently, all queries are sent in a debug mode.
+It means that their HTTP request body contains the expected answer.
+It should be helpful in finding discrepancies between your solution and the specs.
+We recommend you to compare your answers with the expected ones and log them when they do not match in order to find out why.

+In the future the debug mode will be optional and solutions will be assessed with this option disabled.

 ## Stream of Events and Queries